julianandrews/sgf-parse/README.md

 files in Rust.

-`sgf-parse` provides a reliable but simple structured, standard-compliant interface for reading `.sgf` files.
+`sgf-parse` provides a reliable but simple structured, standard-compliant interface for reading and writing`.sgf` files.
 For all standard SGF data types, properties are validated and parsed into appropriate native Rust types.
 Non-standard properties are parsed and preserved.

 [Documentation](https://docs.rs/sgf-parse)